 As well as enabling rapid response and danger mitigation in the event of thermal runaway, sensors will one day help eliminate the root causes of cell failure and make thermal runaway a thing of the past.

-Bring Early Thermal Runaway Detection to Your Electric Vehicles
+Bring Early Thermal Runaway Management to Your Electric Vehicles

 Speak with one of our engineers about integrating Amphenol REDTR sensor technology.